 The ebook may contain an offer for a free consultation or a free assessment that the reader eventually pursues.
 In this way, you continually present opportunities for greater levels of interaction and engagement.

 Here is where AB testing, web analytics and usability testing will help you optimize your lead generation process.
 The information they provide enhances your ability to systematically move prospects up the scale of engagement.

 B2B content marketing is simple in concept but can be confusing in practice.
 Where do I start?
 Which tools do I need?
 How do all of these tools fit together?
 Hopefully this model helps put them into a practical working context.

+The advantages of online marketing start with your content.
 Implemented in isolation, these marketing techniques can produce a lot of frustration and wasted effort.
 But used in concert, within an easily understood model, they can establish a lead generation process that drives both faster growth and greater firm profitability.